Rikemannen/obsidian-sync/Journal/October 02 2025.md

 Oh and on the bus home i read some entries for Vidar and Sofia, it was fun.

 Oh idk if i mentioned this but ima get to sleep at my grandmas tmrw after the whole thing.
 Tmrw is a better day for sure.
 I cant wait!!

+Oh a d before i went to sleep today i found my Wii and the sensor bar, i tried building a battery supply for it but it never worked :(